eth-protocol-fellows/cohort-six/projects/benchmarking_zkVMs_ream_dimitris.md

 # Benchmarking zkVMs on the Ream consensus client

-Benchmark proof generation and validation of zero-knowledge virtual machines (zkVMs) on state transition functions
+Benchmark zero-knowledge proof generation and validation of state transition functions (STFs) for beacon chain and lean consensus.

 ## Motivation

-Ream client is a consensus client that will be put in production once the Beam Chain replaces the Beacon Chain.
-The project is related to the consensus layer and the Beam Chain.
-In particular, the Beam Chain introduces SNARK proofs on every operation on the state transition functions.
-The computational costs reduce since the rest of the validator nodes only need to verify the proofs instead of recomputing the new block.
-This way, it will be feasible to validate and stake from devices with limited resources e.g. smart watches.
+Ream is a lean consensus client.
+During the first months of its development an implementation of beacon chain consensus was also developed mainly for testing and obtaining experience.
+The present project follows the same path.
+First we worked on proofs of STFs of the beacon chain and then on STFs on lean consensus.
+Lean consensus introduces SNARK proofs on every operation on the chain.
+This results in reduced computation costs since validator nodes only need to verify the proofs instead of repeating the computation of the new block.
+This way, it will be feasible to run a validator node on devices with limited resources e.g. smartphones and smart watches.

 This project provides two main benefits to the Ream team.
 - It will be the first systematic study of the zkVM market that will be useful when Beam Chain specs become available and the team starts building.
 - It helps identifying design decisions that are incompatible with zkVMs and possible bottlenecks.

-## Project description
+## Existing work

-The project will build on top of the work done by the Ream team.
+The project builds on top of the work done by the Ream team.
 Currently, the implementation includes [sp1](https://github.com/ReamLabs/consensp1us) and [risc0](https://github.com/ReamLabs/consenzero-bench) zkVMs where:
 - Only one state transition function can be benchmarked on each run (not the whole block body).
 - Benchmarks include only cycle counts and execution time but not proof generation, verification time and profiling results.
 - The benchmarks only pick a few data points to compare however the results of sp1 and risc0 have not been directly compared.